yjiangc/yjiangc.github.io/_pages/about.md

 - Mitigation Solutions: Exploring actionable hazard adaptation and mitigation strategies through optimized land use management (e.g., the trade-offs between forest loss and cropland expansion).

  I completed my PhD in Atmospheric Science from the University at Albany, SUNY under the supervision of [Prof. Liming Zhou](https://www.albany.edu/daes/faculty/liming-zhou).
-My stories about the water cycle stacked up over the Congo Basin, were taught by my undergraduate advisors Prof. Song Yang and Prof. Xiaomin Hu at [Sun Yat-Sen University](https://atmos.sysu.edu.cn/), were ingenuiely inspired as a kid growing up in Guilin (桂林), a city entitled "By water, by mountains, most lovely, Guilin" (山水甲天下) in southern China.
+My stories about the water cycle stacked up over the Congo Basin, were taught by my undergraduate advisors Prof. Song Yang and Prof. Xiaoming Hu at [Sun Yat-Sen University](https://atmos.sysu.edu.cn/), were ingenuiely inspired as a kid growing up in Guilin (桂林), a city entitled "By water, by mountains, most lovely, Guilin" (山水甲天下) in southern China.

  ![The landscape](/images/city.jpg)